maggie-harrington/capstone/PLANNING.md

 ##### After MVP is complete:

+* Add additional sorting options and/or views for products.

+* Add search capabilities.

 * Enter actual product content provided by business.

-* Incorporate photos provided by business.
+* Incorporate photos provided by business, possibly in a slideshow.

 * Coordinate with business to configure e-commerce with existing accounts.